TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

            --data-urlencode "public-key=${pubkey}" "https://${wgserver}/api/v1/setup"
         ```

         You will also have to add the additional environment variables `VPN_USER` and `VPN_PASS or fill them in into the script directly (see curl command).
-These credentials can be found are the ones we created [HERE](#create-a-user-account).
+These credentials are the ones we created [HERE](#create-a-user-account).

 ------

 THNX:

-A big thnx to [mrhotio](https://github.com/mrhotio) for his excellent instructions how to setup WireGuard for TorGuard.
+A big thnx to [mrhotio](https://github.com/mrhotio) for his excellent instructions on how to setup WireGuard for TorGuard.